protontypes/open-sustainable-technology/README.md

 - [xclim](https://github.com/Ouranosinc/xclim) - Library of derived climate variables, ie climate indicators, based on xarray.
 - [Raven](https://github.com/Ouranosinc/raven) - Is made to help scientists run hydrological modeling experiments with climate change projections.
 - [NEMO](https://www.nemo-ocean.eu/) - A state-of-the-art modelling framework for research activities and forecasting services in ocean and climate sciences, developed in a sustainable way by a European consortium.
+- [metR](https://github.com/eliocamp/metR) -  Several functions and utilities that make R better for handling meteorological data in the tidy data paradigm.

 ## Datasets of Ecosystems